AndreuSG/ABSENCIA/README.md

 Each block is fully designed and built into the front-end website that comes with this template.
 See [Website](#website) for more details.

 The **Hero** block can be placed anywhere within a page's layout.
-Configure the image, title and subtitle in the CMS and then drag the block to the desired position when building a page.
+Configure the image, title and subtitle in the CMS and drag the block to the desired position when building a page.
+Heroes no longer appear automatically at the top of each page and feature a wavy bottom edge.
+High, medium and low impact heroes take up roughly 65%, 45% and 20% of the viewport height respectively.

 ## Lexical editor